NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/generic-saml.md

 ### SAML headers and attributes

-Cloudflare Access supports SAML (Security Assertion Markup Language) attributes and SAML headers for all SAML IdP integrations.
+Khulnasoft Access supports SAML (Security Assertion Markup Language) attributes and SAML headers for all SAML IdP integrations.

 [**SAML attributes**](#saml-attributes) refer to specific data points or characteristics that the IdP shares about the authenticated user.
 These attributes often include details like email address, name, or role, and are passed along to the service provider upon successful authentication.